solids4foam/solids4foam/README.md

 ### How do I get set up? ###

-To get setup, you must first have foam-extend-4.0 installed, details of which can be found on the OpenFOAM Wiki at: https://openfoamwiki.net/index.php/Installation
+To get setup, you must first install foam-extend-4.0 or foam-extend-4.1, details of which can be found on the OpenFOAM Wiki at: https://openfoamwiki.net/index.php/Installation

-Once foam-extend-4.0 has been installed, download solids4Foam and change to the foam-extend-4.0 branch using the command:
+Once foam-extend-4.0 or foam-extend-4.0 has been installed, download solids4foam

-    git checkout foam-extend-4.0

-then run the enclosed `Allwmake` script to compile solids4Foam.
+and then run the enclosed `Allwmake` script to compile solids4foam.

 Notes:

+  1. the `master` branch compiles with foam-extend-4.0 and foam-extend-4.1.
-  1. the `master` branch is for foam-extend-3.2 but is not up-to-date.
+  2. the `foam-extend-3.2` branch compiles with foam-extend-3.2 but is not up-to-date.
-  2. the `of30parFSIwip` branch compiles with OpenFOAM-3.0.1 and includes
+  4. the `of30parFSIwip` branch compiles with OpenFOAM-3.0.1 but is not up-to-date.
-some of the functionality.

 ### Contribution guidelines ###